-What Is It Like To Date Someone In Tech: Stereotypes, M/FAANG, Dating A Tech Bro (Seattle, Denver, San Jose); Dating Tech Guys San Francisco Bay Area
+What Is It Like To Date Someone In Tech: Stereotypes, Experiences; Dating A Tech Bro (Seattle, Denver, San Jose Bay Area); Why I Don’t Date Tech Bros

 “I work in tech.”
 Spend 10 minutes at a speed dating event, house party, The Emporium, Blue Bottle, rec league, swiping through Hinge or at a networking event and this line will be used at least a few times.